ylsideas/cockroachdb-laravel/README.md

 Laravel doesn't provide this out of the box, so, it's being implemented as an extra `cluster` parameter in the database config.
 Just pass the cluster identification from CockroachDB Serverless.

+### Schema Dumps
+You may use schema dumps.
+I'm not 100% sure the functionality is correct in line with other drivers.
+Please raise an issue if it isn't working as expect for you.

 ```php
 'crdb' => [
     'driver' => 'crdb',